372groupproject/milestones-team19-crehling16-jjrice/code/README.md

 The file p2_dountil displays the command DO.UNTIL which takes an instruction list and true/false expression as inputs.
 The command DO.UNTIl repeatedly evalutes the inputs in the instruction list until the true/false expression evaluates to True.
 The file contains the procedure DOUNTIL which increments a variable summed by 1 each time while the variable is a value less than 10.
 The variables value is printed out to display that the DO.UNTIL command ran and then stop after meeting its end condtion.
 The contorl flow command UNTIL does the same thing except the first input into command UNTIL is the true/false expression and then the instruction list.

 ### p2_case.lg ###
+The file p2_case.lg displays the command CASE which takes two parameters as input.
+The first parameter is a value and the second is a list of lists (clauses).
+To read more about how CASE works visit https://people.eecs.berkeley.edu/~bh/v2ch14/manual.html which is a link to a user's manual explain the introcacies of CASE.
+The file contains the procedure CASETEST that searches for the string "w" in a list of stirngs, if the string is found within the list of strings, then "true" is printed, if it cannot, then "false" is printed.

 ### p2_cond.lg ###
+The file p2_cond.lg displays the command COND which takes a list of lists (clauses) as input.
+To read more about how clauses work vist https://people.eecs.berkeley.edu/~bh/v2ch14/manual.html.
+The file contains the procedure CONDTEST which runs the COND command on a list of lists and outputs the string "Condition's_Output".